-Laser Therapy – many applications for many conditions.
+Laser therapy at the appropriate wavelength and power density has many applications for many conditions.

 Laser therapy is a treatment modality that has been utilized for decades, but is finally finding its place in mainstream veterinary medicine.
 Interest in the application of therapeutic laser for the treatment of various conditions has grown dramatically as anecdotal reports, clinical case reports, and systematic study results have become available.
 Therapeutic laser has been incorporated into treatments that address diverse conditions including:

 - Skin wounds